-What is a Cyber Attack Response Simulation?
+What is Cyber Attack War Gaming?

 A scenario-driven table-top exercise which simulates a cyber attack to test your incident response plans.
 It prepares you for an attack and allows you to test how key staff make and communicate vital decisions at both the tactical and strategic levels.

 Scoping: We assess your current plans & understand your assets and vulnerabilities.
 We review current compliance with data protection and business continuity best practice.

 Exercise: We plan & carry out the Cyber Attack War Game with your incident response team and crucial staff.
 We deliver a hot debrief after the exercise.

 Reporting: We'll report back in a face to face cold debrief with findings from the exercise and suggestions for improving your plans.

 Review: A full review of amended incident response / business continuity plans is conducted.
 Retesting can be done when required.